 The dumbbell bench is an excellent way to increase the volume on the pecs and triceps without increasing shoulder and elbow stress.

 The movement freedom of dumbbells also creates the need for more stability than a barbell bench press.
-Dumbbell bench will increase your stability and help you smash barbell bench PR’s.
+The dumbbell bench press will increase your stability and help you smash barbell bench PRs.

-The only way to achieve a big bench is to always be able to bench.
-Don’t let shoulder or elbow pains set you back.
-Bulletproof your rotator cuff by performing the cuban press.
+The only way to achieve a big bench is to be able to bench consistently.
+Shoulder, elbow, and wrist pains will set you back.
+The good news is that you can bulletproof your rotator cuff by performing the cuban press.

 Cuban presses are an excellent prehab tool for the shoulders.
 It helps strengthen the rotator cuff and maintain mobility in the shoulders.

-Do a couple sets before your bench days with 2.5lb dumbbells for 6-8 reps to warm-up the joint and prime the rotator cuff.
-Then at the end of your workout perform 2-3 more sets.
+Do a couple of sets before your bench days with 2.5lb dumbbells for 6-8 reps to warm up the joint and prime the rotator cuff.
+Then at the end of your workout, perform 2-3 more sets.
 Don’t fatigue your shoulders with this before you bench.
-Save the shoulder burn for the end of the workout.
+Save the shoulder burn for the end of the training session.